 Phoneme: the sound a letter or group of letters makes.
 An example is the word “mat,” which has 3 phonemes, “m,” “a,” and “t.”

 Sounding Out: using your phonic knowledge to help you say the sounds within a word, e.g., “r-e-d,” pronouncing each phoneme.

 Blending: reading the sounds in the word altogether to read the whole word, e.g., “r-e-d, red” or “m-o-m, mom.”

 High-Frequency Words: also known as “common exception words,” we often use these common words but aren’t always decodable using phonics.
 Examples of high-frequency words are “the,” “one,” and “where”; children are taught to recognize these words on sight.

 In school, teachers give children time and practice to work with phonics.
 In my classroom, children read short, easy books with letters that they are working on.
-They can build knowledge and confidence towards phonics.
+They can build knowledge and confidence in phonics.